Thank you to everyone for an amazing

 Dog Policy: Leashed dogs are permitted in outside, public spaces during the festival.

-2023 Brochure with Sugar Trail Map: Click here to view and download a PDF file of the brochure.
-You can find a physical copy at various Visitor Centers and locations within and without the county starting in January, including the Highland County Visitor Center at The Highland Center at 61 Highland Center Drive just off Spruce Street in Monterey.
+2024 Brochure with Sugar Trail Map: Click here to view and download a PDF file of the brochureYou can find a physical copy at various Visitor Centers and locations within and without the county starting in January, including the Highland County Visitor Center at The Highland Center at 61 Highland Center Drive just off Spruce Street in Monterey.
 (Please be sure to “scale to fit” if you want to print your own on a standard sheet of paper).
+You can also use our online brochure order form to have a copy mailed by clicking here.

 Awards:

-2023 Maple Festival Information
+2024 Maple Festival Information

 Arts & Crafts Show

 The Highland County Maple Festival Juried Arts & Crafts Show features over 100 contemporary and country artisans and crafters from around the region.
-Meet our artists in their booths, and learn about the process of creating these handcrafted, unique, high-quality treasures such as jewelry, glassware, hand-tooled leather, photography, pottery, wood furnishings, and much more.
-Thank you for supporting local and supporting small businesses!
+Meet our artists in their booths, and learn about the process of creating these handcrafted, unique, high-quality treasures such as jewelry, hand-tooled leather, photography, pottery, wood furnishings, and so much more.
+Thank you for supporting local and for supporting small businesses!

 The Juried Arts & Crafts Show is open from 9 am to 5 pm on Saturdays and 9 am to 4 pm on Sundays during the festival.
 Locations include:

-- Highland High School and Elementary School Gyms (240 Myers-Moon Road, Monterey) ***
+• Highland High School and Elementary School Gyms (240 Myers-Moon Road, Monterey) ***

-- NEW - Local Highland County Artisans Showcase at The Highland Center (61 Highland Center Drive, Monterey) ***
+• Local Highland County Artisans Showcase at The Highland Center (61 Highland Center Drive, Monterey) ***

-- Courthouse Lawn (165 W. Main Street, Monterey)
+• Courthouse Lawn (165 W. Main Street, Monterey)

-- Ernie’s Market Lot (27 W. Main Street, Monterey at Intersection of Rt.
+• The Highlander [Previously Ernie’s Market Lot] (27 W. Main Street, Monterey at Intersection of Rt.
 220 & Rt.
 250)

-- North Water Street Food Court (31 N. Water Street, Monterey)
+• North Water Street Food Court (31 N. Water Street, Monterey)

-- Stonewall Ruritan Building (Inside and Outside at 67 Bullpasture River Road, McDowell)
+• Stonewall Ruritan Building (Inside and Outside at 67 Bullpasture River Road, McDowell)

 *** There is a $5 admission charge for entrance to the school gyms and The Highland Center (Ages 12 and under are FREE!) $5 gets you a collectible keychain that also allows entrance to daytime entertainment at The Highland Center in Monterey.
 Keychains are available for purchase with cash at entry to school gyms and The Highland Center upper level.